sitiirma-data/pizza-sales-analysis/README.md

 The top-performing pizzas are **classic_dlx, bbq_ckn, and hawaiian**, each selling over 2,400 units.

-On the other hand, some pizza types such as **brie_carre** have significantly lower sales, indicating lower customer preference.
+In contrast, some pizza types such as **brie_carre** have significantly lower sales, indicating lower customer preference.
 This suggests that a small number of menu items drive a large portion of total sales, which can support menu optimization and marketing focus.

 ---